-- Prophylaxis for HAE with normal C1-INH is not routinely recommended and will be evaluated on a case by case basis - Prior to consideration of long-term prophylaxis, the patient must have demonstrated: - An inadequate response or intolerance to an adequate trial of prophylactic therapy with an antifibrinolytic agent (e.g., tranexamic acid (TXA) or aminocaproic acid) and/or a 17α-alkylated androgen (e.g., danazol) unless contraindicated.
+- Prior to consideration of long-term prophylaxis, the patient must have demonstrated: An inadequate response or intolerance to an adequate trial of prophylactic therapy with an antifibrinolytic agent (e.g., tranexamic acid (TXA) or aminocaproic acid) and/or a 17a-alkylated androgen (e.g., danazol) unless contraindicated.
 Female patients may derive additional benefit from progestins^{15,16,17}; AND - Response to therapy from an agent indicated for the treatment of acute attacks (i.e., C1 esterase inhibitor, icatibant, ecallantide, etc.)